AL333Z/play-parking-pi/README.md

 A dead simple app made with play framework, that can run on a raspberry pi.

 ## Circuit
-The raspberry pi has one green led connected on GPIO 1 and one red lead on GPIO0.
+The raspberry pi has one green led connected on GPIO1 and one red lead on GPIO0.

 //TODO add fritzing scheme